uchicago-2023-capp30122/30122-project-truth-inquery/README.md

 You can run the entire project from the command line using the following commands:

 1. We use a separate command to crawl URLs for data since it takes more than a day to complete.
+This command crawls crisis pregnancy center websites then collects the websites of nearby healthcare providers websites and crawls those.

 ```python
 poetry run python truth_inquery/crawler